The Phenomenon of Policy Churn: Where do we go from here?

 \subsection{Policy null-spaces}

 Policy change is necessary for policy improvement, but does not necessarily imply change in performance.
-We define the space of policies that have the same value (in all states) as a reference policy $\pi$ as its \emph{null space} $\Null(\pi)$.
-We can quantify its \emph{diameter}
+We define the space of policies that have the same value as a reference policy $\pi$ (in all states) as its \emph{null space} $\Null(\pi)$.
+One way to quantify it is the \emph{diameter}

 as the largest policy change possible between any pair of policies within it.
 Typical scenarios with large null spaces have states in which actions have no effect (e.g., move actions while falling), multiple actions with the same effect (globally, or locally in part of state space), or multiple paths leading to the same outcome (e.g., up-then-left vs.~left-then-up).
 These scenarios are common among the environments typically studied in deep RL.
 Appreciating that policy null spaces can be large makes the policy churn phenomenon more palatable, helping us reconcile that agents changing their mind a million times about the best action (on average in each state) can have excellent performance.
 A particularly interesting null space is the one around the optimal policy $\Null(\pi^*)$: when it is large, there are many ``safe'' ways to keep changing the policy (possibly by a lot) after converging to maximal performance, which is what we observe on, e.g., \textsc{Pong} (see Figure~\ref{fig:pong-late}), at least when $\epsilon > 0$.